hcornelison/cooks/_recipes/caprese-chicken-lasagna.md

 - Season with salt and pepper.
 - In a small bowl, stir together ricotta cheese and egg, season with salt and pepper, then set aside.
 - Preheat the oven to 375 Degrees.
-- In a large baking dish, spread a thin layer of sauce.
+- In a large, deep, stone baking dish, spread a thin layer of sauce.
 - Add a layer of lasagna noodles, overlapping slightly
 - Top with the following
 - Third of ricotta mixture